codificio/carpentree-core/readme.md

 #### Roles and permissions

+There is a `Super Admin` role who can do everything.
+To make sure you correctly pass the check on this role, you must use the native Laravel `@can` and `can()` directives.

+It is generally best to code the app around `permissions` only.
+That way you can always use the native Laravel `@can` and `can()` directives everywhere in your app.

 ##### Middlewares

 Since this package base his roles and permissions system on `spatie\laravel-permission`, if you want to use middlewares, you need to add them inside your `app/Http/Kernel.php` file.